-Continuing studies may use www.AssessmentCenter.net at a pre-paid charge of \$2,500/year.
+Continuing studies may use www.AssessmentCenter.net at a pre-paid charge of \$2,500 for Calendar Yr.
+17. Costs for study administration in Assessment Center in 2018 have not been set.
 Users will be charged per study created in Assessment Center, not per grant.
-This fee will be waived for studies that complete data collection prior to April 1, 2017 and for students or K-awardees that are scheduled to complete data collection prior to July 1, 2017.
+This fee will be waived for studies that complete data collection prior to April 1, 2017 and for students or K-awardees who are scheduled to complete data collection prior to July 1, 2017.